-The maximum length of time a student can be given fixed term exclusion for is 45 school days.
+The maximum length of time a student can be given Fixed Term Suspension for is 45 school days.
 This can be in one period or for shorter spells of time.
 However, no student can be excluded for more than 45 school days in any one academic year.

-Removing students from the School for disciplinary reasons without following formal exclusions procedures is illegal and referred to as unofficial exclusion.
+Removing students from the School for disciplinary reasons without following formal suspension/exclusion procedures is illegal.